-5. Below is a description of what constitutes a "serious health condition" under both the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
-Does the patient's condition qualify as a serious health condition?

-Yes No 6.
-If the certification is for the serious health condition of the employee, please answer the following: Yes No ☐ Is the employee able to perform work of any kind?
-(If "No," skip next question.) ☐ Is employee unable to perform any one or more of the essential functions of employee's position?
+5. Below is a description of what constitutes a "serious health condition" under both the federal patient's condition qualify as a serious health condition?
+Yes □ No □ 6.
+If the certification is for the serious health condition of the employee, please answer the following: Is employee able to perform work of any kind?
+(If "No," skip next question.)
+Yes □ No □ Is employee unable to perform any one or more of the essential functions of employee's position?
 (Answer after reviewing statement from employer of essential functions of employee's position, or, if none provided, after discussing with employee.)
-7. If the certification is for the care of the employee's family member, please answer the following: Yes No ☐ Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety, or transportation? ☐ After review of the employee's signed statement (See Item 10 below), does the condition warrant the participation of the employee?
+Yes □ No □ 7.
+If the certification is for the care of the employee's family member, please answer the following: Does (or will) the patient require assistance for basic medical, hygiene, nutritional needs, safety, or transportation?
+Yes □ No □ After review of the employee's signed statement (See Item 10 below), does the condition warrant the participation of the employee?
 (This participation may include psychological comfort and/or arranging for third-party care for the family member.)
-8. Estim benef nate the period of time care is needed or during which the employee's presence would be ficial: 9.
+Yes □ No □ 8.
+Estimate the period of time care is needed or during which the employee's presence would be beneficial: 9.
 Please answer the following questions only if the employee is asking for intermittent leave or a reduced work schedule.
-Yes No ☐ Intermittent Leave: Is it medically necessary for the employee to be off work on an intermittent basis due to the serious health condition of the employee or family member?
-If yes, please indicate the estimated frequency of the employee's need for intermittent leave due to the serious health condition, and the duration of such leaves (e.g. 1 episode every 3 months lasting 1-2 days):
+Intermittent Leave: Is it medically necessary for the employee to be off work on an intermittent basis due to the serious health condition of the employee or family member?
+Yes □ No □ If yes, please indicate the estimated frequency of the employee's need for intermittent leave due to the serious health condition, and the duration of such leaves (e.g. 1 episode every 3 months lasting 1-2 days): Frequency: times per week(s) month(s) Duration: hours or

-Frequency: times perweek(s)month(s)

-Duration:hours or day(s) per episode
+day(s) per episode

-Yes No
+Yes □ No □

 Reduced Schedule Leave: Is it medically necessary for the employee to work less than the employee's normal work schedule due to the serious health condition of the employee or family member?

-If yes, please indicate the part-time or reduced work schedule the employee needs:

-hour(s) per day;days per week, from through
+If yes, please indicate the part-time or reduced work schedule the employee needs:hour(s) per day;days per week, from through

-Yes No
+Yes □ No □

 Time Off for Medical Appointments or Treatment: Is it medically necessary for the employee to take time off work for doctor's visits or medical treatment, either by the health care practitioner or another provider of health services?

-If yes, please indicate the estimated frequency of the employee's need for leave for doctor's visits or medical treatment, and the time required for each appointment, including any recovery period:

-Frequency: times perweek(s)month(s)

-Duration:hours or day(s) per appointment/treatment
+If yes, please indicate the estimated frequency of the employee's need for leave for doctor's visits or medical treatment, and the time required for each appointment, including any recovery period: Frequency: times perweek(s)month(s) Duration:hours orday(s) per appointment/treatment

+Yes □ No □

-S TO BE COMPLETED BY THE EMPLOYEE NEEDING FAMILY LEAVE.
-E PROVIDED TO THE HEALTH CARE PROVIDER UNDER SEPARATE
+ITEM 10 IS TO BE COMPLETED BY THE EMPLOYEE NEEDING FAMILY LEAVE.
+TO BE PROVIDED TO THE HEALTH CARE PROVIDER UNDER SEPARATE COVER.

-5 shall staduring Camily care leave is needed to care for a seriously-ill family member, the employee ate the care he or shethe employee will provide and an estimate of the time period which this care will be provided, including a schedule if leave is to be taken ttently or on a reduced work schedule:
+10. When family care leave is needed to care for a seriously-ill family member, the employee shall state the care the employee will provide and an estimate of the time period during which this care will be provided, including a schedule if leave is to be taken intermittently or on a reduced work schedule:

--

-11. Printed I name of health care provider:
+11. Printed name of health care provider:

-- Signatu are of health care provider:
+Signature of health care provider:

 Date:

 12. Signature of Employee:

-Date: